Skip to main content

 With Safari open, click on the File menu in the top menu bar, then select Import From, followed by Bookmarks HTML File, and provide Safari with the HTML file containing your bookmarks.

-Picture of the file dropdown menu under the safari app and another submenu highlighting the bookmarks html file button under that
+Picture of the file dropdown menu under the safari app and another submenu highlighting the bookmarks html file button under that.

 Add a comment